dannil/scb-java-client/README.md

 // Retrieve all population statistics
 List<Population> population = baseClient.population().statistic().getPopulation();

-// Perform operations with the DemographyClient PopulationDemographyClient demographyClient = baseClient.population().demography();
+// Perform operations with the PopulationDemographyClient PopulationDemographyClient populationDemographyClient = baseClient.population().demography();

 // Retrieve all mean age for first child birth statistics
-// using the DemographyClient
-List<MeanAgeFirstChild> firstChild = demographyClient.getMeanAgeFirstChild();
+// using the PopulationDemographyClient List<MeanAgeFirstChild> firstChild = populationDemographyClient.getMeanAgeFirstChild();
 ```

 The client also supports selecting specific values directly from the SCB API.